Liu-CWB/photo/README.md

 # Practicing Git
-This is my first try for git work in linux system at home.
+My first try for git work in linux system at home.
+Go~